etvan13/YouJin/README.md

     python app.py
     ```

+3. Select an AI method:
+    * After starting the backend, the terminal will prompt you to select the AI method to use.
+        * **LM Studio**: If selected, ensure that the LM Studio server is running (Open LM studio and run a server for the ai on port 8080).
+        * **Local Model**: If selected, ensure you have a local model set up in the local_ai/ directory with the adjusted run_model.py file.
+        * **User Input**: This option allows manual input via the terminal (useful for debugging or fallback).
+    The backend server will run on http://localhost:5000 and handle AI logic, processing messages sent from the frontend.

 This will start the backend server on http://localhost:5000.
 It will handle the AI logic and process the messages sent from the frontend.